Ignition Switch Key

 If LC needs to be removed because key has been broken off, it is likely already in the Ignition ON, Position 3.
 Disconnect Battery to prevent Ignition Coil overheating (see Note 1) and remove LC by depressing Retaining Pin.

-“Drilling out the LC” is an extreme, violent act which some (amateur!)
+“Drilling out the LC” is an extreme, violent act which some (strictly amateur!)
 Locksmiths might want to do as an easy option (for them!), but I recommend against.
 It is unlikely the vintage ES will survive this act completely unharmed!
-If the LC needs to be removed and a key is not available, this should be done by insisting that locksmith “pick the lock” to the Ignition ON position (temporarily disconnect Battery to prevent Ignition Coil overheating - see Note1), before depressing the Retention Button, and removing the LC.
+If the LC needs to be removed and a key is not available, this should be done by insisting that locksmith “pick the lock” to the Ignition ON Position (3) OR that the make a "Key by Impression" and use that to turn the LC to Position (3).
+Temporarily disconnect Battery during this work, to prevent Ignition Coil overheating - again...see Note 1, before depressing the Retention Button, and removing the LC.

-Once LC is removed, ES can then be turned with a flat-blade screwdriver inserted into the slot which the Tailpiece normally turns, while organizing a replacement (see CVI info above!).
+Once LC is removed, ES can then be turned with a flat-blade screwdriver inserted into the slot which the Tailpiece normally turns, while organizing a replacement (see CVI info above, and Options 1-3 below!).

 Note 1.
-Leaving Ignition ON with engine not running.
+Leaving Ignition ON with Engine not Running is not good practice!
 When Ignition Switch is in the Ignition ON Position 3, for the purpose of removing LC, but engine has not been started, Ignition Coil power node has power applied...the entire time!
 If Ignition Points, happen to also be closed at this time, it means Ignition Coil Primary current is flowing constantly and uninterrupted (compared to normal operation while engine is running).
 If this condition persists, Ignition Coil will overheat and can be damaged.
 Temporarily disconnect vehicle Battery to prevent this.
 A reminder of this is the orange OIL and red AMP Indicators are lit brightly for an extended time.

 Fatigue: Cyclic or Cumulative Fatigue (in the Torsional (twisting) mode.